campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-14-16-44-25
+- Updated eleCard and eleTabs to default to auto overflow, resizeable, and an Expand Button.
+- Started process of moving cardExpandButton from \xan\modules to \xan\element.
+- Updated calls to eleCard and eleTabs to remove the params for overflow, resizeable, and an Expand Button.
+Added param to pass \xan\response for the js needed for the Expand Button.

 2025-09-13-17-57-34
 - Added xan.css.css settings for Card Header, Tabs Active, Tabs, Inactive, Tabs Disabled.
 - Renamed strSubstituteValuePairsD to strSubstitutePairsD.